SECTIONS

 Section of Mineralogy and Petrology

-Particular research topics include:
+Specific research topics include:

-• Production, differentiation, intrusion and extrusion of magmas
+• Generation, evolution and emplacement of magmas

 Section of Historical Geology and Palaeontology